sindresorhus/awesome-lint/readme.md

 ### Usage

-Type the command "awesome-lint" followed by the link of the repository you want to check, for example:
+Type the command `awesome-lint` followed by the URL of the repo you want to check:

 ```
 ❯ awesome-lint https://github.com/sindresorhus/awesome-something